project-hadron/discovery-transition-ds/README.rst

 .. code-block:: python

-    ...
     from ds_discovery import Transition

-We now have all the appropriate imports and environment variables.
+We now have all the appropriate imports.

 Transitioning: Data Sourcing
 ----------------------------